-For CB buffers, all packets will be stored into them.
+For CB buffers, when if_sel is 0, all packets will be stored into them.
 They can store multiple packets and each packet size can be set to 1023 bytes.
 Below is a list of possible packets

 - Generic Short Write Packet

 - Generic Read Packet

 - DCS Short Write Packet

 - DCS Read Packet

 - Generic Long Write Packet

-- DCS Long Write Packet
+- DCS Long Write Packet(Command 0x2C/0x3C valid when if sel = 0)